samadpls/personal-assistant/README.md

 # Personal Assistant

-It is CLI based personal assistant built on Python.
-It takes arguments like searching on Wikipedia, playing music, or what the time is.
+A CLI based personal assistant built on Python.
+Takes arguments such as searching on Wikipedia, playing music, or what the time is.
 You can also customize it and create more features over it.